select: Multiplexing Like a Pro

 }

-The first select with default is non-blocking—it handles high-priority if available, otherwise falls through.
+The first select with default is non-blocking.
+It handles high-priority if available, otherwise falls through.
 This ensures high-priority messages are processed first.

 Cancellation Pattern